We’re Building a More Accessible World

-Meet The Future of Disability Technology
+The Future of Assistive Technology

-Meet the Startups in the 2025 Remarkable US Accelerator Program:
+Meet the 2025 Remarkable US Startups:

 The Ask Grandma Project is a mobile health app developed by an Indigenous speech-language pathologist and researcher at Johns Hopkins University.
 The app offers Indigenous caregivers a trusted, grandmother-like voice to turn to when they’re worried about their child’s development.
 With warmth and cultural grounding, Ask Grandma blends developmental science with Indigenous caregiving wisdom, answering questions like “My toddler isn’t talking yet.
 What should I do?”
 The app gently guides families toward supportive services, weaving in storytelling, tradition, and reassurance.
 Ask Grandma bridges gaps in access, honors native culture, and empowers families with both knowledge and connection.

-Meet the 2024 Remarkable US cohort:
+Meet the 2024 Remarkable US Startups:

 “We could not be more excited to welcome these companies into our 2023 cohort.
-All of them are solving some major challenges for people with disabilities and we believe that Remarkable can help ensure that people with disabilities are able to get access to these innovations quickly and affordably.” — Molly Levitt, Director of Remarkable US
+All of them are solving some major challenges for people with disabilities and we believe that Remarkable can help ensure that people with disabilities are able to get access to these innovations quickly and affordably.” — Molly Lazarus, Director of Remarkable US

 Aurie is building a reusable no-touch catheter system to help intermittent catheter users avoid urinary tract infections.